 But we can go deeper.
 Safely.
 Powerfully.
 Beyond the mono-frequency and binaural beat is the realization that one tone alone is boring, that we crave the naturally-occurring binaural beats in the sounds of nature or a symphony orchestra, that the surrounding envelope of fully-realized music inclusive of frequencies thought to be beneficial is more healing than the single tones alone, and that beyond even the palpable metaphor of music itself lies the invitation to journey, to silence, to heal more fully than ever before.

 Around 500 years before the Common Era, civilization understood and used music this way.
 Isn’t it time to go there again?

-Bill Protzmann re-discovered the fundamental nature and purpose of music over the course of more than 40 years of paying attention to how music works on us and experimenting with what he learned through performing concerts, giving lectures, facilitating workshops, and teaching classes.
-He launched the Musimorphic Quest in 2016 to offer a guided, gamified, experiential environment where participants could discover and remember their innate connection to the ancient transformative technology we now call music.
-In 2014, he received an Inspiring Hope award for Artistic Expression from the National Council for Behavioral Healthcare, the industry equivalent of winning an Oscar.
+Over the course of more than 40 years of paying attention to how music works on us, Bill Protzmann has rediscovered the fundamental nature and purpose of music.
+Bill has experimented with what he learned through performing concerts, giving lectures, facilitating workshops, and teaching classes.
+For example, he first published on the powerful extensibility of music into the business realm in 2006 (here and abstract here).
+Ten years later, in 2016, he consolidated his work into the Musimorphic Quest.
+In this guided, gamified, experiential environment, participants discover and remember their innate connection to this ancient transformative technology.
+Also, The National Council for Behavioral Healthcare recognized Bill in 2014 with an Inspiring Hope award for Artistic Expression, the industry equivalent of winning an Oscar.